by Victor Sesma

 The average water temperature in January in Alicante is 14.5°C (58.1°F).
 January is the second coldest month in the water temperature in Alicante.

 One of the advantages of Alicante’s weather during January is the sun in the mornings.
-It gets up to 17°C on average, so on some lucky days, it can get warmer than that (have in mind that if you are not lucky it can be also cold).
+It gets up to 17°C on average, so on some lucky days, it can get warmer than that (keep in mind that if you are not lucky it can be also cold).
 Brave people might enjoy swimming on the beaches of Alicante on those warm days but it is not warm enough for most people.

 If you are just looking for sunbathing then the beaches in January are a good place to do so.
 The beaches are open all year round but some services such as lifeguards, toilets or sunbeds are not available in the low season.